Renaissance paintings of the Immaculate

 Immaculate Conception and church history

 Immaculate conception -- or the idea that Mary was born without original sin -- dates back to the early church.

-The popular (though not official) doctrine became a flash point in the Middle Ages, when religious thinkers of the day argued that the singular exemption -- of being born without original sin -- could only apply to the savior Jesus Christ, the Son of God.
+The popular (though not then official) doctrine became a flash point in the Middle Ages, when religious thinkers of the day argued that the singular exemption -- of being born without original sin -- could only apply to the savior Jesus Christ, the Son of God.

 As the veneration of Mary grew, however, the church teaching slowly gained widespread acceptance.
 By the 19th century, it was Pius IX who finally declared that the Immaculate Conception was Catholic dogma and was to be firmly believed in as such.

 Stained glass depiction of Mary at the grotto

 in Lourdes: "I am the Immaculate Conception."

 The Papal encyclical "Ineffabilis Deus" was dated December 8, 1854.
 "The most Blessed Virgin Mary, in the first instant of her conception, by a singular grace and privilege granted by almighty God, in view of the merits of Jesus Christ, the saviour of the human race, was preserved free from all stain of original sin."

 A few years later, Bernadette of Lourdes helped further define the doctrine when Mary was said to have miraculously appeared before her in 1858.
 When Bernadette asked the lady her name, Our Lady of Lourdes replied, "I am the Immaculate Conception."

 The statement immediately caused controversy as the poor peasant girl was first cross-examined by local police, and then by papal authorities.